 Get the basics from those in the know - the Centers for Disease Control and Prevention.

-choices based on the Dietary Guidelines for Americans.
+Promoting dietary guidance for all Americans.
 Also check out MyPyramid at Winslow.

 Calculate your BMI through the Centers for Disease Control and Prevention.
 If you're thinking "What's BMI?" get a little more info on how it works here.

 Calculate your calorie needs

 Knowing your body's daily calorie needs can be an important first

 step in adopting a realistic diet and physical activity plan that can